 How well does the Logitech G PRO X 2 LIGHTSPEED attenuate noise?

-The Logitech G PRO X 2 LIGHTSPEED blocks out a pretty average amount of external sound for a gaming headset or a pair of over-ear headphones with no active noise cancelling (ANC).
+The Logitech G PRO X 2 LIGHTSPEED blocks out a pretty average amount of external sound for a gaming headset or a pair of over-ear headphones with no active noise canceling (ANC).
 Isolation like this is isn’t going to really block out the world, but it should help quiet the typical sounds of the home, like the clatter of dishware or roommates talking.
 If you decide to detach the headset’s microphone, pair over Bluetooth, and take the G PRO X 2 out and about, low-end sounds like the rumble of car or bus engines won’t be blocked much, as that’s the kind of noise ANC typically handles.

 How does the Logitech G PRO X 2 LIGHTSPEED sound?